blaisep/bostongitguide/src/outline.rst

 About this talk
 -----------------

-    - This talk provides a way to reason about git in terms of your activity and needs.
+    - This talk provides a way to reason about git in terms of your requirements and needs.
-    - We use the metaphor of characters to make it playful and make it stick.
+    - We use scenarios similar to role playing games to make it playful and make it stick.
 We hope that after this talk, these metaphors and terms will make more sense.

-    - Clients as dialects, (the CLI, plugins, the gui, the API)
-    - Hosts as states, (Local: the `.git` folder, Github, Gitlab)
-    - Branches as tour routes...
-(Stage, Commits, Tags, Branches, Origin)
-    - Activities as characters (readers, writers, admins)

-We don't expect these terms to make sense now.
-They serve as a baseline and we will review them at the end.
+    - Each scenario will include a persona, mission, some resources, and unlocking an achievement.

 ----